chainstep/dibichain-demo/local-demo/README.md

 # Local Dibichain Demo

-This folder holds the configuration needed to run the dibichain demo locally on your machine.
-The only precondition is that you have [Docker](https://www.docker.com) and docker compose installed.
-It is also required to be able to execute bash scripts.
-If your operating system is Unix based, you are ready to go.
-If you're on Windows, try [WSL](https://docs.microsoft.com/en-gb/windows/wsl/install) or [Cygwin](https://www.cygwin.com).
+This folder contains the configuration needed to run the Dibichain demo locally on your machine.
+The only requirement is that you have [Docker](https://www.docker.com) and [Docker Compose](https://docs.docker.com/compose/install/) installed.
+You also need to be able to run bash scripts.
+If your operating system is based on Unix, you can get started right away.
+If it's Windows, try [WSL](https://docs.microsoft.com/en-gb/windows/wsl/install) or [Cygwin](https://www.cygwin.com).

 ## TL; DR;